 Public Water Authorities

 A "water authority" is a public body providing drinking water or wastewater service that is organized to take advantage of the tax-exempt capital markets available to public entities.
 Such an entity can them borrow tax-exempt funds for projects.
-A water authority may be created without previously having had any sort of corporate existance or may be converted from a nonprofit water association.
+A water authority may be created without previously having had any sort of corporate existence or may be converted from a nonprofit water association.
 Because most water authorities are created by conversion, the content below addresses conversions.
-For other information, please see Title XVII, Rules Govering Water Authorities.
+For other information, please see Title XVII, Rules Governing Water Authorities.

 The application for conversion to a water authority (WA) is actually a packet of items presented to the Arkansas Natural Resources Commission.
 The content of these items will depend on whether the proposed water authority is currently a nonprofit water association or an applicant not formally organized.